 - Revision date

 After the cover sheet or title/index sheet, the General Notes pertain to the entire project as a whole.
-One or more sheets are dedicated to general notes in a set of construction drawings.
-Examples could might include:
+For example, one or more sheets are dedicated to general notes in construction drawings.
+Examples could include:

 - How pricing and payment will be managed